Long Beach Ice Dogs: Suspension of operations

 On April 20, 2007, the ECHL announced the suspension of the team's operations, citing that Foxman had informed the board that the Ice Dogs would not play in Long Beach Arena in 2007–08.
 The ECHL added that the team's status would be clarified at the league's next meetings in June.

 Team co-owner Steven Bash told the Press-Telegram that the team was losing too much money for it to continue operations.
 Bash added that the Ice Dogs were negotiating a buyout of the remaining five years of their lease with Spectacor Management Group, which operates the Long Beach Arena.

-On June 18, 2007, during the ECHL Board of Governors Annual Meeting, the Ice Dogs membership in the ECHL was immediately terminated due to the Long Beach ownership group being unable to continue to operate in 2007–08.
+On June 18, 2007, during the ECHL Board of Governors Annual Meeting, the Ice Dogs membership in the ECHL was immediately terminated because the Long Beach ownership group was unable to continue to operate in 2007–08.

 Meanwhile, former owner Barry Kemp, after originally being awarded a new franchise for Ontario, California, during the merger of the WCHL and ECHL that eventually became the Phoenix RoadRunners in 2005, relocated one of his other teams in 2008 to Ontario as the Ontario Reign.